Our Board of Trustees

 Julia Porter is an experienced leader, advisor, mentor and board director.
 Her non-executive career includes sitting on the Boards of DMA, Origin Housing and Freeview - the UK’s largest free to air digital TV platform.

-Her consulting roles include providing strategic advice for business starts ups and marketing, CRM and data strategy consulting and GDPR advice.
+In her consulting roles she provides strategic advice for business starts ups, as well as marketing, CRM and data strategy consulting and GDPR advice.

 Her executive experience includes stints at Guardian News & Media, Getty Images, ITV and IPC Magazines.
 Julia also holds an MBA from London Business School.